 For example, imagine a surgeon who gets injured in a car accident.
 He loses three fingers in the crash.
 As a result, he can no longer work as a surgeon.
 He may be able to work in health care, but most likely in a role that pays far less than he had made before.
 With proper proofs, the surgeon would be able to recover compensation for the projected difference in earnings, factored for the rest of his working life.

 Largey Law Firm has successfully pursued claims of future lost wages for accident victims in Central Florida.
 We know the law and what it takes to prove a case.
-Please call 352-253-0456 or contact us online to arrange a free initial consultation at our offices in Tavares, Inverness or Claremont.
+Contact us online to arrange a free initial consultation at our offices in Tavares, Inverness or Claremont.